 You can become a plant pathologist.
 Programs leading to master’s and PhD degrees in plant pathology are offered by a number of universities across the United States.
 Find them here.

 You can join APS.
-We are the professional society of plant pathology, with nearly 5,000 members in more than 100 countries worldwide.
-No other organization offers the same invaluable opportunities to develop an effective professional network.
+We are the professional society of plant pathology, offering invaluable opportunities to develop an effective professional network.
 No other society engages in advocacy for our critical mission or offers as many helpful services to its members.
 Learn more about APS and join here.

 You can help us spread the word.
 APS is the largest publisher and distributor of educational materials on the importance of plant disease and maintaining plant health, and much of what we produce is available to teachers free of charge.
 We can help teachers at all levels—from kindergarten to college—who would like access to the materials from the online APS Education Center.
 Contact us about educational materials.